 As travellers, Rebecca and I love castles and seek them out where ever we go.
 Not sure why maybe it is because we are Australian and no such castles exist in Australia.
 It’s the size, the design, the opulence and the history that’s associated with these magnificent buildings.

-The gothic Wawel Castle in Krakow in Poland was built from 1333 to 1370.
+The Gothic Wawel Castle in Krakow in Poland was built from 1333 to 1370.
 The Wawel complex consists of a number of structures situated around the central courtyard.

 “The Wawel Royal Castle and the Wawel Hill constitute the most historically and culturally important site in Poland.
 For centuries, this was the residence of the kings of Poland.
 It was a symbol of Polish statehood and Power.
-The Castle is now one of the country’s premier art museums and UNESCO world heritage site.
+The Castle is now one of the country’s premier art museums and UNESCO World Heritage Site.

-There are many buildings on site including the Wawel Cathedral, the crown jewels and the armoury.
-The Wawel Cathedral dates back over 900 years.
+The construction of the current Cathedral took place in the 14th century and has lasted the test of time.
 The Cathedral’s history is intertwined with those of the Polish royalty that made Wawel castle home.
-It is a polish national sanctuary and site of many Royal Coronations.
-A young Karol Wojtyla who went on to be Pope John Paul 11 has a strong association with this cathedral.
-He offered his first mass as a priest in this church in 1946.
+It is a Polish national sanctuary and site of many Royal Coronations.
+A young Karol Wojtyla who went on to be Pope John Paul 11 has a strong association with the Wawel Cathedral.
+He offered his first Mass as a priest in this church in 1946.